Paddy Batch

 Patrick Gerard Batch (born 19 January 1953) is an Australian former rugby union international.

 Batch is a native of Innisfail in Far North Queensland and attended Marist College Ashgrove.

 A winger, Batch was capped 14 times for the Wallabies, debuting on the 1975–76 tour of Britain, for which he had been a surprise selection.
 He also toured New Zealand in 1978 and scored a try against the All Blacks in Wellington.

 Batch, a graduate of the University of Queensland, was a veterinarian by profession.

+He is now a teacher at Brisbane Girls Grammar School.